 Colo.
 Kan.
 Mo.
 N.M.
 R.I.
 Wash.
 Hawaii Utah

-telephone numbers—Standard format is “(859) 858-3511, ext.
-2411,” with the closing comma after an extension if it is used in the middle of a sentence.
+telephone numbers—Standard format is “(859) 858-3511, x2411,” with the closing comma after an extension if it is used in the middle of a sentence.
 Do not use a “1” prefix with toll-free numbers.

-time—For the Web use AP style.
-For instance 7 p.m. or 9:30 a.m.
+time—For the Web, use AP style: for instance, 7 p.m. or 9:30 a.m.
 Times on the hour do not need :00 after the number.
 It is not necessary to say “9:30 a.m. in the morning” or “7 p.m. in the evening.”
-Changes to this rule have been made for printed graphic design purposes only such as in invitations or post cards.
+Changes to this rule have been made for printed graphic design purposes only, such as invitations or post cards.
 In this case a.m. and p.m. should appear in small caps only and printed consistently without punctuation.

 titles (books and other creative works)—Follow AP style in press releases and situations in which italic fonts are not available.
 In other contexts, italicize book titles, magazine and newspaper names and multiple-movement musical works.
 Use quotation marks around film titles and the titles of smaller written and musical works.